androidcompanion/YoubarajPoudel/README.md

 # YoubarajPoudel

-// lib to show Ads in your app with easy steps

- // get request for inhouse ads from server
-        GetInhouseAds getInhouseAds = new GetInhouseAds(this);
-        getInhouseAds.getAds(new OnAdsResponse() {
-            @Override
-            public void onResponseSuccess() {

                 // on getAds() response success
                 // setting ads in Grid layout with "light" theme (*for dark theme use "dark")                        // layout set in activity_main.xml ( your activity xml )